QuantEcon/lecture-python-intro/lectures/unpleasant.md

 Notice that the slope of $p_0$ as a function of $m_0$ is constant.

-This outcome indicates that our model verifies a quantity theory of money outcome, something that {cite:t}`sargent1981` purposefully built into their model to justify the adjective *monetarist* in their title.
+This outcome indicates that our model verifies a quantity theory of money outcome, something that Sargent and Wallace {cite}`sargent1981` purposefully built into their model to justify the adjective *monetarist* in their title.